abooij/haskell-xkbcommon/README.md

 make xkbcommon look like a Haskell library.
 I need to read McAllister "High-level FFI in Haskell" and apply those ideas.

+Documentation
+===
+See the test suite for example code.

 Authors
 ===
 -	Auke Booij